sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

-## Members: Recent Workbooks
+## Members: Recent Workbook
 Duration: 20

-This section demonstrates the code that was provided on the `API Code Samples` > `Member: Recent Workbooks` page, [located here.](https://help.sigmacomputing.com/recipes/members-recent-workbooks)
+This section demonstrates the code that was provided on the `API Code Samples` > `Member: Recent Workbook` page, [located here.](https://docs.sigmacomputing.com/api/v2/#get-/v2/members/-memberId-/files/recents)

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> This script will call the get-access-token > getBearerToken function to get a new/refreshed token automatically so there is no need to do anything else, assuming you have completed the section of this QuickStart "Authentication - REQUIRED" and ensured your .env file is configured correctly.